 Trisura Group Reports Fourth Quarter and 2022 Annual Results

-/EIN News/ -- TORONTO, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Trisura Group Ltd. (“Trisura” or “Trisura Group”) (TSX: TSU), a leading specialty insurance provider, today announced financial results for the fourth quarter and year ended December 31, 2022.
+TORONTO, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Trisura Group Ltd. ("Trisura" or "Trisura Group") TSU, a leading specialty insurance provider, today announced financial results for the fourth quarter and year ended December 31, 2022.

 David Clare, President and CEO of Trisura, stated, "Despite strong adjusted earnings and operating performance, results in the quarter were impacted by a one-time $64.4 million write down (tax effected) of reinsurance recoverables in our US fronting business, resulting in a consolidated quarterly loss of $40.3 million or ($0.86) per share.
 Adjusted quarterly net income which provides a normalized view of performance, was $23.7 million or $0.51 per share.